monarch-initiative/gpsea/docs/setup.rst

 Setup
 #####

-Here we show how to install GPSEA and to prepare your Python environment for genotype-phenotype association analysis.
+Here we show how to install GPSEA and prepare your Python environment for genotype-phenotype association analyses.

 .. contents:: Table of Contents